takumishibaike/takumishibaike.github.io/_pages/teaching.md

 redirect_from:
 ---

-### Philosophy
+## Philosophy
 I lead my students to discover the utility of social scientific theories and methods through the critical evaluations of real-world problems.
-I encourage everyone to challenge inherited assumptions about the society and politics.
+I encourage everyone to challenge inherited assumptions about the social, political, and economic world.
 I am committed to creating a classroom environment where all students respect each other and embrace the diversity of perspectives.

+## Courses

 ### University of Toronto